Skip to main content

 First of all, thank you for your interest in contributing to Abyss.
 All of your contributions are valuable to the project!
 There are several ways you can get involved in the Abyss community and become a contributor:

-To set up, clone the abyss repository:
+To set up, clone the Abyss repository to a directory of your choice:

 git clone https://github.com/uhc-tech/abyss.git